Role models

 Ducksters is an educational website with information that is easy to read.
 It includes fun facts and activities.

-Tips: Some websites have advertisements (or ads) which ask us to buy something or tell us to ‘click here’.
-It’s best to ignore these ads and focus on the information we’re looking for.
+Tips: Some sites have ads which tell us to buy something or ‘click here’.
+It’s best to ignore them and focus on what we’re looking for.

-New Zealand Websites
+New Zealand websites

 Dictionary of New Zealand Biography